Coolie (soundtrack): Production

 The soundtrack is composed by Anirudh Ravichander, in his fourth collaboration with Lokesh after Master (2021), Vikram (2022) and Leo (2023); fifth with Rajinikanth after Petta (2019), Darbar (2020), Jailer (2023) and Vettaiyan (2024).
 Lokesh revealed that the lyrics for the songs were written by his assistant director Vishnu Edavan.
 The audio rights were acquired by Sun Pictures's own company.

 Release

 "Coolie Disco" was the track featured on the teaser trailer that released on 22 April 2024.
 It features a sample of "Vaa Vaa Pakkam Vaa", written by Muthulingam and composed by Ilaiyaraaja for Thanga Magan (1983), also starring Rajinikanth.

-The first single "Chikitu", teased on Rajinikanth's 74th birthday (12 December 2024) as "Chikitu Vibe", was released on 25 June 2025.
+The first single "Chikitu" (based on a viral video of T. Rajendar), teased on Rajinikanth's 74th birthday (12 December 2024) as "Chikitu Vibe", was released on 25 June 2025.
 The second single, titled "Monica", was released on 11 July 2025.

 Teased as "Powerhouse Vibe" on the occasion of 100 days before the film's release, the third single, "Powerhouse", was released on 22 July 2025 at a special launch event in Hyderabad.

 The audio launch was held on 2 August 2025 at Jawaharlal Nehru Indoor Stadium in Chennai.